siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Why the Comparison Matters

 A screen at one fixed plane only shows the fringe pattern.
 It does not measure the forward travel time of one bright ridge.
-The required comparison is instead
+The required comparison is between
-between:

 - one isolated bright fringe channel, and
 - one matched incident-beam reference channel.